 What do I do now that I have been awarded Biehl funding?

-When you are notified, you will need to review Sewanee's IRB guidelines and take the web-based training course (free.)
+When you are notified, you will immediately need to review Sewanee's IRB guidelines and take the web-based training course (free.)
 Upon completion of this course, you will be given a legal agreement to complete and sign, indicating that you have accepted the funding.
 You will receive your stipend in one lump sum via a check within 1-2 weeks of submitting your completed contract.
 This check will be sent to your home address that is listed in Banner.
-If you would like for it to be sent elsewhere, please notify Career & Leadership Development (email@example.com.)
+If you would like for it to be sent elsewhere, please notify the Career Center (email@example.com.)

-Also, make sure that your passport and needed visas are updated and ready to go.
+Also, make sure that your passport, visas, and needed immunizations are updated and ready to go.
 It is highly recommended that you purchase travel insurance.

 I was offered a Biehl Fellowship but due to unforeseen circumstances, I can no longer do it.
 What should I do?

-If your plans change and you can longer carry out your Biehl Fellowship, please contact Career & Leadership Development (firstname.lastname@example.org) as soon as possible.
+If your plans change and you can longer carry out your Biehl Fellowship, please contact the Office of Global Citizenship (firstname.lastname@example.org) as soon as possible.

 During my Biehl Fellowship, what is expected of me?